tznurmin/TEA_ft/README.md

 # Installation

 First step to fine-tune the models is to download the TEA datasets from the GitHub repository.
-This can be done easily by running the following command in the project root directory (creates the required TEA_datasets directory):
+This can be done easily by running the following command in the project root directory (creates the required TEA_datasets directory; optionally remove .git from TEA_datasets after cloning):

 ```bash
 git clone https://github.com/tznurmin/TEA_datasets.git